Genetics In Action: Evolutionary Algorithms

 BEWARE: there is not a 1:1 correspondence between genotypes and phenotypes, as phenotypes often depend upon a specific combination of alleles.
 When even one allele is missing, the desired effect may not appear.
 Close doesn't count with genetics.

-Environmental Niche
+Environmental Niches

 The environmental niche is a set of features which certain phenotypes might be able to exploit.
 Example: thicker fur for northern climes.